View on GitHub

 Model-code implementation

-It should first be noted that the above formulation is the very similar to the linear decay groundwater storage model, except here, TOPMODEL allows for an approximation of spatial soil moisture distribution, which will, in turn, determine the recharge-runoff distribution that includes groundwater feedback, a mechanism instrumental to integrated groundwater surface water modelling.
+It should first be noted that the above formulation is the very similar to the linear decay groundwater storage model.
+Only here, TOPMODEL allows for an approximation of spatial soil moisture distribution that determines the recharge-runoff distribution, including groundwater feedback–a mechanism instrumental to integrated groundwater surface water modelling.

 Rearranging the above terms gives:

-where $\delta D_i$ is the groundwater deficit relative to the regional mean, and is independent of time, and therefore can be parameterized.
-From this, at any time $t$, the local deficit is thus:
+where $\delta D_i$ is the groundwater deficit relative to the regional mean that is independent of time, and therefore can be parameterized.
+From this, at any time $t$, the local deficit is computed by:

 Groundwater discharge occurs in any saturated areas $(D_i<0)$ and is given by: